Where to stay in Hanoi First Time: Best areas & districts

 Where did I stay in Hanoi?

 When I first visited Hanoi, I stayed for 3 nights at the 4-star Hanoi Victor Gallery hotel & Spa.
-Centrally located in the Old Quarter, it is a great base for sightseeing and exploring the city.
+This hotel is located in the Old town, which is great location for sightseeing, shopping, and enjoying the nightlife.
+Lots of authentic street food restaurants are nearby.
 The hotel has paid airport shuttle services and my breakfast was lovely.

 💖 Best Area for first-timers:Hanoi Old Quarter